cs-rasbe001/cs-rasbe001/README.md

 ## Hi there 👋

+I am Ryan, currently working on my CS degree at ODU.
+I am a Boy Scout and currently an IT professional who is certified in Security+ and IT Fundamentals+!
+This is a personal repository for my classwork that is steadily growing with each assignment, and alongside my skills!
+I only hope I can get better.

 <!--
 **cs-rasbe001/cs-rasbe001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.